 Most of the websites contain a huge amount of data.
 It is not feasible to display all the data on one page.
 Even if it is a small dataset, if all the records are displayed on one page, the page size becomes huge.
 Such a page takes longer to load and consumes more memory in the browser.
 The solution is to show limited records per page and provide access to the remaining records by using pagination.

 In the case of pagination in web design, a user interface component, often known as a pager, is placed at the bottom of the page.
-This pager can contain the links or buttons to move the next page, previous page, last page, first page, or a specific page.
+This pager can contain links or buttons to move to the next page, previous page, last page, first page, or a specific page.
 The actual implementation varies with every site.

 Even though each website has its way of using pagination, most of these pagination implementations fall into one of these four categories:

-- With Next button
+With Next button

-- Page Numbers without Next button
+Page Numbers without Next button

-- Pagination with Load More
+Pagination with Load More

 In this article, we will examine these scenarios while scraping web data.